 People with RRP have wart-like growths on their airways.
 These can seriously affect breathing.
 RRP affects both children and adults.
 Children are infected while still in the womb or at birth.
 Males and females are about equally affected.
-Fortunately, RRP is rare but it can be very distressing and is often difficult to treat.

 Men in the UK are not eligible for free HPV vaccinations on the NHS.
 But it is still possible to get a private vaccination.

 These are the main arguments for having a private vaccination:

 - Men are as susceptible to HPV infection as women and vaccination provides a high level of protection against the most dangerous HPV types that cause cancer, genital warts or RRP.

 - Vaccination offers protection against infection for at least 10 years and probably for much longer.

 - Vaccination is most effective when a male is aged under 15 because, at that age, he is unlikely to have been exposed to HPV.
 But vaccination is still a good idea for adults because it can protect against high-risk types of HPV that you may not have been exposed to yet.
 It can also prevent re-infection by a high-risk type that you may already have been exposed to but which your body has previously cleared.

 - Although men cannot get HPV from a woman who has been vaccinated, 15% of girls are not currently vaccinated in the UK.
 Also, men can get HPV from a woman who was too old to be vaccinated by the NHS (vaccination started for girls in the UK in 2008) or from a woman from another country where there is no vaccination programme for girls or a programme with a low uptake (in France, for example, only about a quarter of girls are vaccinated).

 - There is no screening programme for men that can detect cancers caused by HPV at an early stage (there is no male equivalent of the cervical cancer screening programme).